 Oracle JDK 11 Installation on Ubuntu 20.04

 Ubuntu launched Focal Fossa, the latest LTS version of the popular Linux distribution, in April of 2020.
-As a result, DevOps engineers interested in using the latest Ubuntu features in their CI builds should undertake an Ubuntu 20.04 Jenkins installation, which is the subject of this post.
+As a result, DevOps engineers interested in using the latest Ubuntu features in their CI builds should an installation of Jenkins on Ubuntu 20.04 Jenkins , which is the subject of this post.

 The most convenient way to install Java is to use the version that comes with Ubuntu.
-Open JDK 11, an open-source variation of the JRE and JDK, is included by default in Ubuntu 20.04.
+Ubuntu 20.04 includes Open JDK 11, an open-source version of the JRE and JDK, as the default option.